Amaluddin11/Credit-Card-Fraud/README.md

 ## File Descriptions <a name="files"></a>

-The notebook showing step by step from data cleaning to the three models is available here.
+The notebook showing step by step from data exploration to discussion of the results obtained from the models.

+### Folder: app

+run.py - file to start the web application with files in the templates folder (go.html and master.html)

+### Folder: data

+disaster_messages.csv - real messages sent during disaster events provided by Figure Eight.

+disaster_categories.csv - the categories of the messages.

+process_data.py - to load raw messages, clean the messages and save the messages as inputs for Machine Learning model.

+testing.db - a saved cleaned dataset.

+ETL Pipeline Preparation.ipynb - notebook file in preparation for process_data.py (html is also provided).

 ## Results<a name="results"></a>